rfresh2/ZenithProxy/docs/wiki/Setup.md

 * Discord: `.` (e.g. `.help`)
 * In-game: `/` OR `!` -> (e.g. `/help`)
 * Terminal: N/A -> (e.g. `help`)

+???+ tip "How to Rerun Launcher Setup"

+    Run the launcher with the `--setup` flag. e.g. `./launch --setup`

+???+ tip "How to exit a running instance"

+    Press the keybind: `control + c`

+    Some terminals have alternate keybinds.
+If all else fails, just close the window

 [Full Commands Documentation](Commands.md){ .md-button .md-button--primary }